matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 [Accessible Rich Internet Applications][aria], more commonly known by the acronym ARIA, is a set of roles and attributes that can be used in HTML to add accessibility related semantics to web content.

 It can be tempting to think that we don’t need semantic HTML, instead we can just sprinkle our <i>divitis</i> with <em>holy</em> ARIA roles and attributes.
-Well, while this can improve the accessibility of that hoard of elements, we’re likely breaking [the first rule of ARIA usage](https://www.w3.org/TR/using-aria/#firstrule): don’t use ARIA if you don’t need to.
+While, yes, this can improve the accessibility of that hoard of elements, we’re likely breaking [the first rule of ARIA usage](https://www.w3.org/TR/using-aria/#firstrule): don’t use ARIA if you don’t need to.

 ```html
 <div role=button>accept div as your lord and saviour</div>